run2bizdocs/documentation/en-us/docs/builder/developing-applications/domain.md

 Description: Domain
 # Domain

-Neuro allows to define domains that will be used by all application of the institution.
+Builder allows to define domains that will be used by all application of the institution.
 The identifier (Key) groups the Domain items.

 Procedure
 ---------

-1. Access the functionality through navigation in the menu Neuro \> Configuration \> Domain;
+1. Access the functionality through navigation in the menu Builder \> Configuration \> Domain;

 2. Click on "New";